 The AI Governance Controls Are Already Being Written

 COSAiS is not a voluntary framework.
-It is built on SP 800-53 control overlays, the same control structure that governs the federal civilian, defense, intelligence communities, and the Federal Risk and Authorization Management Program (FedRAMP).
-When it matures, penetration testing, continuous monitoring, boundary protection, and impact analysis become required controls for AI-supported systems operating in federal health environments, tailored by AI layer and lifecycle stage.
+It is built on SP 800-53 control overlays, the same control structure that governs the federal civilian, defense, and intelligence communities, and the Federal Risk and Authorization Management Program (FedRAMP).
+When it matures, penetration testing, AI red-teaming, continuous monitoring, boundary protection, and impact analysis become required controls for AI-supported systems operating in federal health environments, tailored by AI layer and lifecycle stage.

 The NIST Artificial Intelligence Risk Management Framework (AI RMF), already the alignment expectation for responsible federal AI deployment, goes further.
 Its guidance on managing misuse risk explicitly names red-teaming as a formal practice, specifically testing AI safeguards to assess whether threat actors can bypass the protections built into deployed models.
 AI systems trained to reject harmful queries may comply when an adversary reframes the request.
 The safeguards are brittle, and the only way to know how brittle they are is to test them under offensive, adversarial conditions.